Biiiilly/Gram-Schmidt-Orthogonalisation-and-Orthonormalization/README.md

 # Introduction

+In this file we introduce Gram-Schmidt Orthogonalization and Orthonormalization.

-The Gram-Schmidt process takes a set of n linearly independent vectors as input and outputs a set of n orthogonal vectors which have the same span.
+The Gram-Schmidt process takes a set of vectors as input and outputs a set of orthogonal vectors which have the same span.

 # Main results